tytydraco/yessleep/out/I_purchased_a_journal_at_an_Algerian_Market_The_final_entries_told_a_horrific_tale_FINAL.md

 *“What do we do now?”
 I didn’t answer her.
 Instead, I simply shook my head to indicate I didn’t know.
 I waited until she had lowered her head and closed her eyes.
 Then, before she could open them again, I swung the barrel of the shotgun and aimed.*

-*I find a sort of peace that she never knew what was about to happen.*
+*I find a sort of peace in that she never knew what was about to happen.*

 *And now, now that I am done writing my account of this all, I have but one thing left to do.
 I refused to let the demons change Blake into one of their own.
 As much as I know my soul is damned to Hell for the unforgivable sin I have committed against her, it was a mercy.
 And it is the same mercy I will give myself.*